 It was commented that testing to quality of the synthesized film grain is very important (goal 2 of the plan).

-(it was mentioned that a merge request on the SEI message implementation on top of HM was already made, and it is waiting for release of a new version)
+(It was mentioned that a merge request on the SEI message implementation on top of the HM was already made, and it was waiting for release of a new version.)